waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### F. Key Items Obtained
 - **SUPER ROD:** From Fishing Guru in house on Route 12 (accessed via warp at (12, 78)).

-### G. Tile Glossary (v4)
-- **ground:** A standard, walkable tile.
-- **impassable:** A non-traversable tile, like a wall or object.
-- **warp:** A tile that transports the player to another location, which can be on the same or a different map.
-- **closed_gate:** An impassable gate.
-On Silph Co. floors, these appear to be opened by hidden puzzle triggers rather than keys.
-- **teleport:** A tile that instantly warps the player to another location on the same map.
-Includes spinner tiles and teleporter pads.
-- **elevator:** A special type of warp tile found in larger buildings.
-Requires interaction with a panel to select a floor before the warp can be used.

 ## III.
 Agent & Tool Development Log (v55)
 ### A. Development Priorities